 Discounted compost bins from Compost Community

 We are a member council with Compost Community.
-This means that if you live in Moreland, you can get a discount on the Compost Community's composting systems.
+This means that if you live in Moreland, you can get a discount on the composting systems on the Compost Community website.

 To get this discount you just need to: